 Independent Members will among other things:

-• Contribute to the work of the Board, based upon your independence, your past experience and knowledge, and your ability to stand back from the day-to-day operational management;
+• Contribute to the work of the Board, based upon your independence, your past experience and knowledge, including lived experience and your ability to stand back from the day-to-day operational management;

 • Work closely with other public, private and third sector organisations and will make sure that the views of patients, carers and families are fully involved in helping to shape, develop and improve services; and

 • Analyse and critically review complex information and contribute to sound decision-making, ensuring the decisions are open and transparent.

 • An understanding of health issues and priorities in the Hywel Dda University Health Board area and the ability to understand the role and work of the Board;